Surfacingrazu/simple-masonry-layout/readme.txt

 2. Activate the plugin through the Plugins menu into WordPress admin area
 3. Configure your neccessary settings in Admin-panel `Settings -> Simple Masonry Layout`.
 4. Add Shortcode [simple_masonry] in editor.
 For using in template files, &lt;? echo do_shortcode('[simple_masonry]'); ?&gt;.
 Other shortcode are available in plugin settings Panel. i.e :- `Settings-> Simple Masonry Layout`.

+Still Confused On Installation?
+Please Refer this <a href="https://www.cqthemes.com/simple-masonry-layout-documentation/" target="_blank">link</a>.

 == Frequently Asked Questions ==